GeorgeGkas/fake-bank-react-firebase/README.md

 # Fake Bank APP

-A (deadly) simple React + Firebase banking application.
+A (dead) simple React + Firebase banking application.

 The front-end was developed with React library.
 The back-end was designed using Firebase Cloud Functions, wrapped through Express framework to provide a clean REST design.
 Requests are handled with Axios library.
 Data are managed in Firestore database (provided by the Firebase platform).